Car Maintenance 101

 Thankfully, a few tools an afternoon in your garage quickly address this problem.
 We’ve put together the items you’ll need, steps to take, and a few troubleshooting tips.

 Why the whine?

 Before diving into some of the causes and solutions to your brake headache, it’s worth noting that brakes will sometimes make noise.
-Intermittent chirps are perfectly normal, especially given your home climate.
-If you still have brake pedal feel and can scrub speed as normal, there’s nothing to worry about.
+Intermittent chirps are normal, especially if you live in harsher climates.
+If you still have brake pedal feel and can scrub off speed as normal, there’s nothing serious to worry about.

-Put simply, brake squeal is vibration.
-Specifically, the noise comes from the interplay between a brake disc, caliper, and pad.
+Put simply, brake squeal is generally vibration.
+Specifically, the noise comes from the interplay between a brake disc, a caliper, and a pad.
 Affected systems will emit a noise when pressure is applied from the caliper on the disc.
-You can slam on the brake pedal or carry more/less speed into each braking maneuver, but your brakes could still howl because of the contact between pad and disc.
+You can slam on the brake pedal or carry more/less speed into each braking maneuver, but your brakes could still howl because of the contact between your pad and the disc.

 What tools and products you’ll need